spicysoft/jp-www-gitlab-com/sites/uncategorized/source/pricing/faq-paid-storage-transfer/index.html.md

 - Storage limits will be added to the subscription terms at a later date and namespaces on the updated terms which are over the limits will be notified in-app at least 60 days prior to the storage limits being applied.
 - Transfer limits will not be applicable until further communication from GitLab.

+For existing paid tier users on a multi-year contract:

+- Storage limits will not apply to customers until their first renewal after the storage limits have been added to the subscription terms (slated for a later date).
+After a customer is on the new subscription terms, limit effective date would apply based on the timeline outlined above.

 **Q. Will limits apply only once both storage and transfer are available?**
 A. No, application of storage and transfer limits will be independent of each other.
 Storage usage visibility, and storage limits will be first, transfer usage visibility and transfer limits will follow.